 I will say that I have surprisingly felt far more secure in enjoying these types of games as a woman than I did as a man, which definitely shows how far gay rights have come in recent years.
 It definitely does feel odd to think of how my authority on this subject can just shift like this and be accepted.
 Maybe it’s internalized transphobia that emphasizes the cultural aspect over the physical and makes me feel like I’m some type of pervert pretending to be a woman to justify my tastes and be shielded from criticism.
 This is despite knowing that none of this is true in a logical sense and that plenty of cis women share my perspective.
 I would think that when I have gender critical feminists are saying this is not the case that this insecurity would dissipate, but some wounds never heal it seems.

 Regardless, even having been out for close to three years and with having so much time passed since I played this game, I still adore it.
 I seriously don’t know how I haven’t gotten around to playing another game in the series.
 Well technically I played about 45 minutes of Shinovi Versus but never got back to it due to the backlog.
-Given how much this series means to my girlfriend, I definitely feel a stronger urge to rectify that.
 Hopefully I can get to them soon enough considering how much I adored this one.

 This review was originally posted to GameFAQs on November 14th of 2013 and has been re-edited with enhanced presentation.